boclips/event-types/README.md

 ## Note
 All Topics and Events ([see](src/main/java/com/boclips/events/types)) are defined in this library, so that they can be shared among all services.

+When adding a new topic, the name should:

+- represent an event that has happened, e.g. video-indexed, rather than an intention, e.g. analyse-video
+- conform to the noun-verbed convention, e.g. video-indexed, rather than indexed-video
+- be the same name as the type of payload passing through it